 The story starts with Al taking the oath of office for the sixth term.
-Immediately after the ceremony he is sent out to accompany an ambulance and snow plow to a medical emergency while two of his deputies are also out in the blizzard responding to the reported thefts of parts of farm equipment, one of a number of similar recent thefts in the area.
+Immediately after the ceremony he is sent out to accompany a snow plow to investigate the theft of parts from farm equipment while two of his deputies are also out in the blizzard responding to similar thefts, the latest of a number over recent months.
 A few days later, Al delivers a speech at the Martin Luther King birthday celebratiion along with his deputy, Marcus Lee who reads King's "I Have a Dream" speech.
 Later one night, while guarding a scrap dealership believed to be the fence for the thieves, Marcus and his partner are killed when the place is straffed by gunfire.
 The threads of those murders, the thefts, and the activities of the local KKK come together and the FBi hate crimes unit is called in to help.
 The local KKK activities have been conducted in such secrecy that even the FBI hate crimes unit had been caught unaware of the situation.
 Later, the FBI hyjacking unit is also called when the existance of a major region-wide, locally-run theft ring is uncovered that is financing the KKK in the region.
 His office is also has to plan the state-wide law enforcement ceremony honoring the fallen officers.
-Security for this event becomes a disastrous problem despite their efforts to anticipate possible trouble.
+Security for this event becomes a disastrous problem despite their efforts to anticipate and avert possible trouble.

 Many agents ask for a comparison of my work with others.
 Until earlier this year, I had been unable to find anything that I felt met that description until I discovered Craig Johnson's Longmire series.
 In reading them, I'm truly surprised at many similarities, though there are differences, too.
 For instance, his take place in Wyoming and have a western flavor; mine take place in Southern Illinois, which has lingering remnants of the old South.
 The atmospheres are very different.